 Tender, meaty mushrooms are marinated in a robust mixture of extra virgin olive oil and vinegars.
 Flavored with pungent garlic, delicate shallots, fragrant Italian seasonings, earthy bay leaves, herbaceous fresh herbs and a touch of fiery red pepper flakes, these mushrooms are addictively delicious!!

-These silky mushrooms make a wonderful addition to antipasto platters, salads, pastas, burgers and more!
+These silky mushrooms in marinade make a wonderful addition to antipasto platters, salads, pastas, burgers and more!
 Plus, they are a delicious snack to leave out for guests during parties!
 Or, you can give them as a homemade gift during the holidays!
 However, they are so darn good, you will probably just be popping them like candy straight from the jar!

 Store-bought deli mushrooms are expensive and lackluster in taste.
 So, why overpay when you can easily make your own at home!?